rafaljot3/testwarez-workshop/README.md

 # testwarez-workshop
-Continuous integration based on API tests in NodeJS
+Continuous integration based on API tests in NodeJS 6 November 2024